Application fee or proof of fee exemption

 Supporting documents, statement of purpose, letters of recommendation

 It is very important that you also check each programme’s webpage information to see if they request any additional supporting documents with your application.
+This applies only to Master's programmes.
 Many programmes require that you submit a statement of purpose (also known as a letter of intent or a personal statement) and in some cases they may even provide a template.
 Some programmes may also request a CV, letters of recommendation or a writing sample (as examples).
 Please carefully review the programme's admission and selection criteria.

 You also submit these additional supporting documents to University Admissions in Sweden.
 However, for a few of our programmes, you are requested to send supporting documents directly to the programme administrator at Lund University (in which case this will be stated in the application instructions on the programme webpages).